The mental torture of gadolinium contrast toxicity

 Is this how you feel, too?

 So we feel violated.
-We feel betrayed.
-We’re petrified.
+Betrayed.
+Petrified.
 We’re in anguish.
 We feel isolated and alone.
 We feel suicidal.
-We’re anxious, depressed, and sometimes the struggle to continue seems almost insurmountable.
+We’re anxious and depressed, and sometimes, the struggle to continue seems almost insurmountable.

 Because sometimes our families, friends, colleagues and those we love flat out refuse to believe either that we’re suffering so much, or that gadolinium is the cause.